Giving Cow’s Milk to Babies

-When to Introduce Cow’s Milk to Kids
+When to Introduce Cow’s Milk to Babies?

 Remember that if your baby is breastfed until the first birthday, they are getting the best nutrition milk can offer!
 Not only is breast milk ideal for human babies, but it also has the right mix of nutrients that your child needs for growth and development.
 Breast milk also has a higher fat content, which is vital for the growth of your baby (Yes!
 Higher than cow’s milk too).
-Cow’s milk (which is also species-specific composition) just happens to be the most convenient source of calcium, protein, fats and Vitamin D. While it provides no competition to breast milk, it does offer a viable alternative to mothers who plan to wean their child from breastfeeding, when he/she turns one year old.
+Cow’s milk (which is also species-specific composition) just happens to be the most convenient source of calcium, protein, fats and Vitamin D. While it provides no competition to breast milk, it does offer a viable alternative to mothers who plan to wean their child from breastfeeding, when he turns one year old.

-How to Introduce Cow’s Milk to a Baby
+How to Introduce Cow’s Milk to a Baby?

 You can mix cow’s milk with breast milk in the ratio of 1:3.
 This means that the mixed milk will be one-part cow’s milk and three parts breast milk.
 You can gradually start increasing the ratio of cow’s milk, while simultaneously reducing the ratio of breast milk.
 Eventually, the toddler can be offered cow’s milk alone.
 Ideally, it should be offered at least an hour before feeding time.
-This helps kids get the right nutrition from milk while not compromising their appetite for other foods.
+This helps kids get the right nutrition from milk without compromising their appetite for other foods.

 Health Benefits of Cow’s Milk